blabla1337/skf-flask/skf/markdown/knowledge_base/134-knowledge_base--Distinguish_log-fields_from_trusted_and_untrusted_sources--.md

 Verify that log fields from trusted and untrusted sources are distinguishable in log entries.
-If possible it is highly recommended that you separate these files entirely from each other so the logs with untrusted userinput cannot corrupt the system generated logs.
+If possible it is highly recommended that you separate these files entirely from each other so the logs with untrusted user-input cannot corrupt the system generated logs.

 Recommended knowledge base items: